 Our classes go live the first day of the semester with first assignments due the following week.
 If you plan to use your personal email account while at Boise State, you absolutely must put a forward on your myBoiseState account and email so all Boise State communication is forwarded to your personal address.
 Boise State does not send emails directly to your personal address and you will miss important emails from your instructors, the program, and the university.

 While you are waiting for your program to begin, review the hardware and software requirements, and get your equipment up-to-date.
-Also, be sure to join our EDTECH Moodle site.
-This is how the department communicates with our students.
-On the homepage of the Moodle site, there are instructions for you to set up your account.
-If you have any questions, please contact our Moodle support person, Nelson Baquero at: Moodle Support.
+Also, be sure to login to Blackboard LMS to get familiar with the learning environment.
+If you have any questions, please contact the Help Desk at email@example.com Phone: (208) 426-4357 (HELP)

 You will also need to refer to our course schedule at: EDTECH Course Schedule when completing the ePDF sheet.

 To find your faculty adviser, please follow the instructions at this link: View My Academic Advisor.”

 M.E.T. and certificate students are assigned an academic adviser.
 However, students may also receive advising for admissions, enrollment, and end-of-program program forms and procedures.
 You can find contact information at: EDTECH Contact Information.

 That’s a personal decision, but if notified in advance some professors are flexible if you need to take time out during the semester.
 The key is to keep your instructors informed and prepare beforehand.
 We all want our students to be successful.